GianlucaGuarini/EasyAnimationFrame/README.md

 ----------
 # USAGE
-You must create an instance of the script setting the loop function, the element you would like to animate (this could be also null), and then the initial framedelay ( it is the time expressed in ms that the script should wait each frame before triggering the loop function )
+You must create a new instance of the EAF class setting the loop function, the element you would like to animate (this could be also null), and then the initial framedelay
+# OPTIONS
+<code>loop_Function</code> : the function you want to loop
+<code>html_Element</code> : { optional, by default is null } the DOM element you are manipulating ,generally it could be an HTML5 canvas
+<code>initial_frame_delay</code> : { optional int, by default is 0} the time expressed in ms EAF should wait each frame before triggering the loop function )
 <pre>
-  var animator = new EAF(loop_Function, html_Element, initial_frame_delay); // the last two arguments are optional
+  var animator = new EAF(loop_Function, html_Element, initial_frame_delay);
   animator.startAnimation();
 </pre>